VictoriaFC/VeggieLovers/README.md

 - Have only the recipe title, image and 'see full recipe' display on the home page.
 The button would take them to a new page with instructrions/ingredients.
 - Users would be able to favorite recipes and rate them.
 - Add a cocktail or mocktail to be paired with the vegetarian recipe.
+- Add landing message to body of the home page.

 ## Created By: